Isle of Man Government

-Douglas, the largest town in the Isle of Man, is its capital and seat of government, where most Government offices and the parliament chambers (Tynwald) are located.
+Douglas, the capital city in the Isle of Man, home to the seat of government, is where most Government offices and the parliament chambers (Tynwald) are located.

-The Civil Service has more than 2,000 employees and the total number of public sector employees including civil servants, teachers, nurses, police, etc. was 7,413 full time equivalent at 31 March 2019.
+The Civil Service has more than 2,000 employees and the total number of public sector employees including civil servants, teachers, nurses, police, etc. was 7,413 full-time equivalent on 31 March 2019.
 This is just under 10% of the population of the Island and 21% of the working population.
 This does not include any military forces, as defence is the constitutional responsibility of the United Kingdom.

-Government structure
+Structure

 The Government consists of eight departments, seven statutory boards, and numerous other governmental and quasi-independent agencies.
 The departments all report directly to the Council of Ministers through their respective minister.
 Departments 'sponsor' other public bodies to enable a conduit into the Council of Ministers.
 This arrangement extends to Tynwald and its branches for public bodies that do not have a member of Tynwald on their board.